Datsun mi-Do

 The Datsun mi-Do is a subcompact car manufactured specifically for the Russian market under the Datsun brand of Nissan Motor Company.
 It is a rebadged and restyled version of the AutoVAZ developed Lada Kalina.
 The mi-Do was presented in August, 2014.

+Overview

+The Datsun mi-Do was premiered on August 27, 2014 at the Moscow Motor Show as the second model of the brand to enter the Russian market after the Datsun on-DO sedan.

+Production assembly of the Datsun mi-DO model began in February 2015, and it went on sale on February 24, 2015.
+Was offered with both manual and automatic transmission.
+As standard, any Datsun mi-DO has ABS, an on-board computer, electric power steering, heated seats, electric adjustment, heated mirrors and two airbags.
+The most expensive configuration, in addition, is equipped with alloy wheels, a multimedia system, air conditioning, a stabilization system, parking sensors and four airbags.

-The car will be equipped with 1.6-litre engine (82 and 87 hp) paired with 5-speed manual or 4-speed automatic gearbox manufactured by Jatco.
+The car is equipped with 1.6-litre engine (82 and 87 hp) paired with 5-speed manual or 4-speed automatic gearbox manufactured by Jatco.

+In summer 2020, Nissan decided to discontinue the Datsun brand including both Avto-VAZ made Datsun mi-DO and Datsun on-DO models.
+Production of new cars was discontinued by the end of 2020.